IT/OT Integration by Design: RAMI model development and evaluation

+By creating the architecture before actually implementing the system, early verification and validation are enabled.
+In this way, we can investigate whether all potentially conflicting interfaces between \ac{IT} and \ac{OT} components have been eliminated before implementing the system.
+When further modeling the reflection of the \ac{IBPT} element at the lower \ac{RAMI} layers, the physical implementation of the business process is described in detail.
+The robots along with their \acp{PLC} constitute the \ac{OT} architecture's core.
+The architecture allows for arbitrarily many robot cells (both physical and virtual) to be integrated, all replicating the current game state on their respective physical or virtual game boards.
 Regarding the Connected World or Enterprise row, \ac{SysML} is used for describing and implementing the \ac{IBPT} modeling element.
 In this case, it is necessary to embed the element into the bottom four layers of \ac{RAMI} and levels of the automation pyramid.
-While a \ac{DSL} is used to describe information or communication aspects of the system, the Integration and Asset Layer are created by using \ac{SysML} block definition diagrams.
-Those are also applied when describing the hierarchical interrelation of the system components according to the automation pyramid.
-Thus, the integration of the \ac{IBPT} modeling element into the \ac{SysML} structure, which describes logical and real-world system components, is considered in the following.
+While a \ac{DSL} is used to describe information or communication aspects of the system, the Integration and Asset layers are created by using \ac{SysML} block definition diagrams.
+These are also used when describing the hierarchical interrelation of the system components according to the automation pyramid.

-By doing so, \cref{FIG_OTTEST} outlines the hierarchy levels and the embedding of the \ac{IBPT}.
-This modeling element is traced to the previously defined business process and hence recognizes changes within the \ac{IT} system architecture.
-The diagram indicates that the \ac{IBPT} element that updates the game state is allocated to four different system components, the data aggregator, the move executor, the move provider, and the game server.
-Each of those components is triggered by the \ac{IBPT} element and exchanges needed information.
-After passing the result to the \ac{IBPT} element, this information is returned to the \ac{IT} system and further steps might be executed.
-Changes might thereby result from the mentioned components or all of its sub-components, which could be a database, an \ac{HMI} or different engines.